 - Carefully pour some vinegar into the bottle and replace the lid.

-- Pour some baking soda onto a small piece of kitchen roll and roll it up.
+- Pour some baking soda onto a small piece of kitchen roll ( kitchen towel ) and roll it up.

 - Stand over your water, stuff the tissue wrapped baking soda into the bottle and quickly add the lid.

-- Place in the water and watch it go.
+- Place the boat in the water and watch it go.

 Vinegar (an acid ) and bicarbonate of soda ( an alkali ) react together to neutralise each other.
-This reaction releases carbon dioxide a gas which is the bubbles you see.
+This reaction releases carbon dioxide gas, which is the bubbles you see.

-The force of the movement of the carbon dioxide backwards causes a reaction force which pushes the boat forwards.
+The force of the movement of the carbon dioxide out of the straw causes a reaction force which pushes the bottle forward through the water.